 You must first identify the companies with whom you are competing.
 Returning to our ski equipment example, if you’re a start-up in the market, you don’t want your start-up advertising to appear alongside big names, but rather among some smaller or new-to-the-business brands.
 If you’re a tiny start-up with a unique offering, you may not have any direct competitors, but you’re probably aware of companies in a similar industry with a similar culture, size, and other characteristics.

-Use these companies to get ideas and set yourself apart by emphasising the features you provide that your competitors don’t appeal to the searcher uniquely (think free shipping and returns).
+Use these companies to get ideas and set yourself apart by emphasizing the features you provide that your competitors don’t appeal to the searcher uniquely (think free shipping and returns).

 Customer service that is available at all hours of the day and night?
 (Have you heard about the huge holiday discounts?).
 Think about your distinct advantages over the competition.
 If other companies provide an advantage, how do you differentiate from them?”Are they bidding on terms that you haven’t considered?
 What distinguishes their start-up advertising and landing pages from yours?”